PhamQuocHuy1101/text-image-generator/README.md

 - [Download](https://drive.google.com/file/d/1v_pd4Kim8Jjyt0iQypjuN5bI6cfA_ElQ/view?usp=sharing) (or add custom font) and extract in ./static/font
 - Use html2canvas.min.js on local or from online source (see on `<head>`)
 - Modify the text that you want to take image in ./static/words/words.js
-- Browse the generator.html on browser (Google Chrome) and take screenshot (setting auto download and allow browser to download multiple file)
+- Browse the generator.html on browser (Firefox) and take screenshot (setting auto download and allow browser to download multiple file extension)
 - Background, color, ... other style can modify directly in html code